Keep Off the Grass: 5 Alternatives to a Traditional Lawn

 2. Fescue Grass

 Technically a grass, fescue has one distinct advantage over species traditionally planted in yards—you barely have to mow it.
 With growth, fescue blades fold over on themselves, creating a lovely sea of green that actually ripples in the wind.
 For a shorter lawn, mowing once per month is sufficient (normal grass often needs weekly mowing).
 Fescue is shade- and drought-tolerant and can stay green throughout the entire year.
-Though it can tend to grow in clumps, a specially engineered mix by High Country Gardens eliminates this issue.
+Though it can tend to grow in clumps, there are specially engineered mixes that eliminate this issue.

 3. Creeping Thyme